 The impact on our local economy and businesses has been significant and it will affect us for some time to come.
-A decrease in revenue collection, a direct increase in poverty and indigent support and an increasing demand for access to basic services, linked to the continued growth of informal settlements and illegal land invasion, have been recorded.
+A direct increase in poverty and indigent support and an increasing demand for access to basic services, linked to the continued growth of informal settlements and illegal land invasion, have been recorded.